danidb/sdcnd-traffic-signs/README.md

 **Note that the training/testing datasets are not included in this repository, as they are too large.**

-This is the second project of hte Udacity SDCND.
+This is the second project of the Udacity SDCND.